D.C. alters vaccine website in response to demand as residents scramble to find doses

 Coronavirus vaccination appointments canceled in D.C. region as health officials confront scarce supply

-The changes will remove fully booked sites from a menu of options, allow printing of appointment confirmation for those without email addresses and streamline the process to prevent people from wasting time navigating the site and inadvertently losing appointments.
+The changes will remove fully booked sites from a menu of options, allow printing of appointment confirmation for those without email addresses, and streamline the process to prevent people from wasting time navigating the site and inadvertently losing appointments.

-City officials said they upgraded the infrastructure to handle more volume and increased the number of call-takers for booking by phone from 50 to 200.
+City officials said they upgraded the infrastructure to handle more volume and increased the number of call takers for booking by phone from 50 to 200.

-The greater Washington region has reported a total of 870,977 known cases of covid-19 since the start of the pandemic, including 7,331 new infections Wednesday.
+The greater Washington region has reported a total of 870,977 known cases of covid-19 since the start of the pandemic, including 7,331 new coronavirus infections Wednesday.
 And 14,119 people have died from the virus.

-In Richmond, Mayor Levar M. Stoney (D) said Wednesday he had tested positive for the coronavirus after the onset of mild symptoms Monday.
+In Richmond, Mayor Levar Stoney said Wednesday he had tested positive for the coronavirus after the onset of mild symptoms Monday.
 He is working from home, and people he came into contact with are quarantining and taking necessary precautions, according to his office.

-The mayor of Virginia’s capital city said more than 12,000 Richmonders have been infected with coronavirus, which continues to ravage the nationhb as more people are vaccinated each day and pharmacies work to vaccinate nursing home residents and staff.
+The mayor of Virginia’s capital city said more than 12,000 Richmonders have been infected by the coronavirus, which continues to ravage the nation as more people are vaccinated each day and pharmacies work to vaccinate nursing home residents and staff.

 “As my personal experience should tell you, while there is reason to be hopeful due to the distribution of the vaccine, this pandemic is still far from over and must be taken seriously,” Stoney said.